Contractor

 Just because you unload doesn't mean you have to let go.

-A quick monthly check of your accounts will help you avoid errors and oversights.
+A quick monthly scan of your accounts will help you avoid errors and omissions (and optimize your costs thanks to the full-cost method or the ABC method).

 What you can do: